Easy ways to start zero waste living?! I hear you screaming. Zero waste can definitely feel like an overwhelming concept to grapple with.

 - Although they won’t offset the immediate impact of your pollution, investing in carbon offsets or donating money to an environmental organization is a way to feel like you’re breaking even if you are required to drive frequently.

 - Commit to cutting down your car trips by 10-20% weekly.
 Calculate how far you typically drive in a week; then, get efficient with your route.
 Cut out unnecessary detours and combine all of your errands into one trip.
 Zero waste living is all about avoiding fossil fuels whenever possible.

 - If your driving routine is non-negotiable, calculate your carbon footprint and find other ways to cut down on your emissions.
 Food and resource usage (like water and electric) are a great place to start.

-want to involve your friends or family?
+Want to involve your friends or family?

 Recommended reading: Zero Waste Home by Bea Johnson